Infrared

 https://pubmed.ncbi.nlm.nih.gov/16088266/

-- Effects of far infrared sauna on recovery from strength and endurance training in men
+- Effects of saunas in the far infrared cabin on recovery from strength and endurance training sessions in men

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4493260/

-- Infrared sauna in patients with rheumatoid arthritis and ankylosing spondylitis.
+- Infrared sauna for patients with rheumatoid arthritis and ankylosing spondylitis.

 https://pubmed.ncbi.nlm.nih.gov/18685882/